0xInfection/Awesome-WAF/CONTRIBUTING.md

 To be on the list, it would be *nice* if entries adhere to these quality standards:

-- Generally useful to the community
+- Generally useful to the community.
 - Clearly stating "what is it for": mention the problem it solves.
 Just try your best, make it clear for the next person.
 - Solves a real problem (even a small one)
 - If your PR is a **WIP** (work in progress, not safe for production), mention it.

 If your PR is not merged, I will tell you why so that you may be able to improve it.

-## Awesome Related Contribution Guidelines
+## Contribution Guidelines

 ### Adding to this List